 The Golden Circle is very popular and a convenient distance from the city so there are plenty of options for you to go at a later time than the crack of dawn.

-There is, for instance, the Golden Circle afternoon tour, which takes you to the three main sights of the Circle, Gullfoss, Geysir and Þingvellir.
+There is, for instance, the Golden Circle Direct bus tour, which takes you to the three main sights of the Circle, Gullfoss, Geysir and Þingvellir.

 The Blue Lagoon

 The Blue Lagoon is open from morning until late evening (depending on what time of year) and you can book an entry on the hour, any time of day.
 As a matter of fact, it’s often busiest around mid-day, so going slightly later in the afternoon could be a great idea.
-There are 4 different entry packages and to get there, you can take a convenient bus.
+There are 3 different entry packages and to get there, you can take a convenient bus.
 You can also book treatments and a table at the restaurant, just contact us for more information.
+Be sure to book in advance if you want to get in!

 Visit Whales or Ride Horses